zeromq/czmq/README.md

 This is the class interface:

+    //  This is a stable class, and may not change except for emergencies.
+It
+    //  is provided in stable builds.
+    //  This class has draft methods, which may change over time.
+They are not
+    //  in stable releases, by default.
+Use --enable-drafts to enable.
     // Callback function for reactor socket activity typedef int (zloop_reader_fn) (
         zloop_t *loop, zsock_t *reader, void *arg);